 attr allowedWEB validFor WEB,WEBphone,WEBtablet

 That's it already.
-Restart FHEM again by inserting the following command.
+Now restart FHEM again by entering the following command

 shutdown restart

-Now that you have secured access to your FHEM interface, the next security precaution must be taken to ensure that your communication with it can neither be intercepted nor manipulated.
-For this purpose, an SSL encryption of the communication data is now established.
-To do this, first create an SSL certificate and then connect this to FHEM.
+Now that you have secured access to your FHEM interface, the next security precaution is to ensure that your communication with it cannot be intercepted or manipulated.
+For this purpose, SSL encryption of the communication data is now set up.
+To do this, an SSL certificate must first be created and then connected to FHEM.

 sudo apt-get install libio-socket-ssl-perl && sudo apt-get install libwww-perl